-- Provision of emergency hormonal contraception
+- Provision of Emergency Hormonal Contraception

-- Flu vaccination
+- Flu Vaccination

-- Advice and treatment for common ailments
+- Advice and treatment for Common Ailments.

-Practices may choose to provide other services which are the same or similar to those provided by pharmacies, for example support to stop smoking, but as they are not commissioned by the Health Board they fall outside of the definition of 'other NHS service'.
+Practices may choose to provide other services which are the same or similar to those provided by pharmacies, for example support to stop smoking, but as they are not commissioned by the Health Board they fall outside of the definition of 'other NHS services'.